 Are you interested in the market movements of China but don’t know which securities you should add to your portfolio?

-By the time you are done reading this list, I am confident you can make a more well-informed decision about which ETF provides you with exposure to the Chinese stock market and aligns with your investment goals.
+By the time you are done reading the list below, I am confident you can make a decision about whether or not China ETFs aligns with your investment goals.

 What is the Best China ETF in Canada?

 The best China ETFs in Canada are ETFs tracking publicly listed Chinese companies and give investors access to Chinese markets without the need to directly purchase those stocks.

 They allow Canadian investors a way to geographically diversify their portfolios by owning companies in the world’s second-largest economy.

 China has a significant number of state-owned Chinese enterprises.
 However, there still are Chinese companies whose shares are publicly traded and provide investors with opportunities.

 China ETFs trading in Canada own shares of some of the top Chinese companies, including the Alibaba Group Holding Ltd., Ping An Insurance Group Co. of China Ltd., and several others.